 China faces some of the most serious water issues on the planet.
-The problems stem from explosive population growth and an inadequate water supply, which has pitted demand for clean drinking water against demand for industry and agriculture.
+The problems stem from explosive population growth and an inadequate water supply, which has pitted demand for clean drinking water against the demand for industry and agriculture.
 So in China, drought and pollution combine to make devastating water problems.
 To put the problem in context, the country has 20% of the world’s population with less than 8% of its water; in other words, the Chinese per-capita water supply is a quarter of the world average.
 Half of China’s large cities, including Beijing, face a water shortage.

-In all, explosive population growth and rapid industrialization has fueled the demand for water nationwide over the last sixty years with construction of more than 86,000 reservoirs, drilling of more than four million wells, and development of 580,000 square kilometers of irrigated land that generates 70% of the country's total grain production.
-Generally lax Chinese environmental controls have led to some of the worst water quality in the world with widespread pollution.
+In all, explosive population growth and rapid industrialization have fueled the demand for water nationwide over the last sixty years with the construction of more than 86,000 reservoirs, drilling of more than four million wells, and development of 580,000 square kilometers of irrigated land that generates 70% of the country's total grain production.
+Generally, lax Chinese environmental controls have led to some of the worst water quality in the world with widespread pollution.
 Factories are very often situated on river banks for water supply, yet a shortage of water treatment plants results in about 80% of wastewater bring discharged untreated back into the same rivers it came from, and about 75% of rivers are polluted.
 Worse, approximately 90% of groundwater in urban areas is polluted.
-Unfortunately farmers have no choice but to use contaminated water for their crops.
+Unfortunately, farmers have no choice but to use contaminated water for their crops.
 And an estimated 700 million people drink contaminated water every day.
 In some parts of the country, high incidences of digestive cancers (stomach, esophagus, intestine) have been tied to water pollution.

 Examples of Pollution in China

 Click the images above to see full versions and complete source information.